ShakhSaidov/RATle/README.md

 # React Wordle Fork

-Forked the repo from <a href="https://github.com/cwackerfuss/react-wordle/" target="_blank">cwackerfuss/react-wordle</a>, to mess around the code and learn the inner workings.
+Forked the repo from [cwackerfuss/react-wordle](https://github.com/cwackerfuss/react-wordle/){:target="_blank"}, to mess around the code and learn the inner workings.
 ## Stack
 - React
 - Typescript